 This information was suppressed by the British Government until the year 2000.

-Aftermath of the killings at Croke Park
+The aftermath of the killings at Croke Park

-The news of the murders at Croke Park made international headlines but in Britain the killings of the British agents during that morning had received more attention.
+The news of the murders at Croke Park made international headlines but in Britain, the killings of the British agents during that morning had received more attention.
 When the killings of Croke Park were brought up at Westminster in London by Joseph Devlin he was shouted down and the sitting was suspended.

 Public opinion in Ireland of the Auxiliaries and the Black and Tans quickly turned and gave more support for a republican government under Éamon de Valera.